 - Look for Home or Work profile.
 If you don’t find them, look for All Networks and expand it.

-- Scroll to the end and select ” Turn on password protected sharing” option.
+- Scroll to the end and select the Turn on password protected sharing option.

 - Click on the Save changes button.

 6. Check your Internet Security Settings

-Different Antivirus programs offer a different kind of security and at times security program may block all the SSL/https connection to/from the network.
+Different antivirus programs offer a different kind of security and at times security programs may block all the SSL/https connection to/from the network.

 For example, if you are using Avast security, try to disable Webshield security or go to customization for Web Shield and turn off the HTTPS scanning option.

-If nothing works, disable the firewall temporarily and then disable Antivirus temporary to see if that makes any difference.
+Then, disable antivirus temporarily to see if that makes any difference.